cruzbit/cruzbit/README.md

 ## Warning

-cruzbit is extremely experimental alpha-quality software.
+cruzbit is experimental alpha-quality software.
 There may be bugs.

 ## Getting started mining